-Golfer's elbow (medial epicondylitis) is the inflammation of the tendons that attach the muscles of the forearm to the bone on the inside the elbow joint.
-The condition is usually caused by repeated, strenuous arm movement.
+Golfer's elbow is one of the most common golf injuries.
+Technically called medial epicondylitis, it is an inflammation of the tendons that attach your forearm muscles to the bone on the inside of your elbow.
 It is common among beginners in golf, but it can result from many kinds of repetitive arm motion, such as hammering or throwing.
 Golfer’s elbow is similar to tennis elbow (lateral epicondylitis), which is inflammation of the outside of the elbow joint.

-The first and most important treatment is to rest the arm – to stop doing the motion that caused the injury.
-NSAID pain medications such as ibuprofen should alleviate the pain and help control the inflammation.
+The first and most important treatment is to rest the arm.
+Stop doing the motion that caused the injury.
+NSAID (nonsteroidal anti-inflammatory drug) pain medications such as ibuprofen should alleviate the pain and help control the inflammation.
 If pain continues for several weeks despite rest and pain relievers, consult a sports medicine physician.